jogecodes/transformerAD/README.md

 4) Run the test-main.py script from the root directory.
 Testing batch size can be adjusted to memory requirements.
 5) Use the data-visualization.ipynb Jupyter Notebook from the root directory to analyze the produced results.

 Note that the train-main.py script will always generate a new numerated model subfolder.
 The 'model_name' variable in the test-main.py script must aim to the desired model.
-Similarly, running test-main.py will generate a new output subfolder related to the employed model.
+Similarly, running test-main.py will generate a new output subfolder relative to the used model.
 The 'output' variable in the data-visualization.ipynb Notebook must refer to the desired output as well.

 Different datasets can be used with minimal adjustment.